brndnmtthws/brndn-io/content/posts/the-value-of-tools/index.md

 ## Tools as Force Multipliers

-What makes tools so powerful is their ability to provide leverage—they allow us to accomplish more with less effort, time, and resources.
+Tools matter because they let us do things our bodies can't do on their own, or at least not nearly as well.
 Archimedes famously said, "Give me a lever long enough and a fulcrum on which to place it, and I shall move the world."
-This insight captures the essence of what makes tools valuable: they extend our natural capabilities beyond what our bodies alone could achieve.

 {{% figure
     src="archimedes.jpg"